albelozer/gitbook/ansible/network-modules.md

     wait_for: host={{ inventory_hostname }} port="{{ port | default(22) }}"  timeout=5
 ```

+I should explain `port="{{ port | default(22) }}"`.
+This is Jinja2 filter.
+First it checkes the variable port.
+If it is defined ansible will use it.
+If not it will use the default value 22.

 It's better to check the reachability of the target host at the very beginning of a play.
 If the host is not reachable all following tasks will skip it.
 I call this playbook from another one.

 ```yaml